(Update) Hilton Amex Cards: Limited time welcome offers with free night certificates and big points

 Hilton has possibly the most flexible and easy to use free night certificates of any major hotel chain.
 You can use them for a standard room at almost any Hilton property worldwide, regardless of what the nightly cost is in cash or points.
 Originally, these certs were only applicable towards weekend stays, but during the pandemic, Hilton made them available for use any day of the week, a change that was made permanent in 2022.

-The offers on the business card and the Surpass are the most attractive to me.
-Each of these gives 130K+ of Hilton points combined with a free might certificate, and for very reasonable minimum spend (especially the $2K min spend on the Surpass).
-In addition, both of these cards can earn another FNC by putting $15K total spend on the card during the cardmember year, an especially lucrative proposition if you can concentrate that spend in the one of the numerous 6x categories.
-The Business card has the added sweetener of not counting towards your Chase 5/24 count.
+As for the cards, the offer on the Surpass is probably the most attractive to me.
+It gives you 130K Hilton points combined with a free might certificate, all for a very reasonable minimum spend.
+In addition, the Surpass earns another FNC by putting $15K total spend on the card during the cardmember year, an especially lucrative proposition if you can concentrate that spend in the one of its numerous 6x categories.

-Keep in mind that each Hilton card is considered a separate product, so it’s possible to get a welcome offer on all four cards without running afoul of Amex’s “one welcome offer in a lifetime rule.”
-For some reason, the Aspire card continues to operate on a separate track from the other three, so its unchanged welcome offer now mimics the current offer on the Business card.
+Keep in mind that each Hilton card is considered a separate product and they aren’t yet covered by Amex’s dreaded family rules.
+Because of this, it’s still possible to get a welcome offer on all four cards without running afoul of Amex’s “one welcome offer in a lifetime rule.”

-Note that these offers are available via referral, so if you’re in 2-player mode you can add even more points to the total haul.
+Note that each of these offers are available via referral, so if you’re in 2-player mode you can add even more points to the total haul.
 You don’t even need a Hilton card to refer someone, as referrals are possible from Membership Rewards (MR)-earning cards as well (ie, Amex Platinum, Gold, etc).
-Some folks are finding referral offers as high as 30K MR for referring a new cardholder, which is a significant addition to the Hilton offers.
+Some folks are finding referral offers as high as -25-30K MR for referring a new cardholder, which is a significant addition to these already sweet Hilton offers.

 Want to learn more about miles and points?
 Subscribe to email updates or check out our podcast on your favorite podcast platform.